A Guide to Death and Mourning

 Yahrzeit

 The yahrzeit is the anniversary of the death.
 It is customary to light a 24 hour yahrtzeit candle at sunset the day before the anniversary date.
 Members of our congregation choose to observe either the Jewish or secular date of the yahrzeit.
-The name of the deceased is read in the synagogue on both Friday night and Saturday morning of the yahrzeit and typically the mourner chooses to honor the memory of the deceased with a contribution to the synagogue.
+The name of the deceased is read in the synagogue on Friday night of the yahrzeit and typically the mourner chooses to honor the memory of the deceased with a contribution to the synagogue.
+If you wish to have the name of your loved one read on a different date, please call our office.

 Unveiling